Lesson 1: Introduction to TypeDB

 Within each transaction, the execution of queries by TypeDB may further involve the following steps:

-1. Queries by the user are first type-checked by TypeDB’s type-inference engine, which validates them against the database’s schema.
+1. Queries by the user are first compiled by TypeDB, including performing type-checking, which validates them against the database’s schema.

-2. A query plan is drawn up, deciding on the order and parallelization of data traversals.
+3. A query plan is drawn up, deciding on the order of execution of parts of the query, based on statistical optimization.

-4. The results of read queries are streamed to make them available to the user as soon as possible.
+4. The results of read queries are executed lazily and incrementally to make them available to the user as soon as possible.
+Write queries are eagerly executed to avoid intermediate states.

 Modern security